seL4/microkit/docs/manual.md

     sel4cp [-h] [-o OUTPUT] [-r REPORT] system

-The path to the sytem description file must be provided.
+The path to the system description file must be provided.

 In the case of errors, a diagnostic message shall be output to `stderr` and a non-zero code returned.